DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/trubutschek-theory-2017/index.md

 - article-journal
 publication: '*eLife*'

-abstract: 'Abstract Working memory and conscious perception are thought to share similar brain mechanisms, yet recent reports of non-conscious working memory challenge this view.
+abstract: 'Working memory and conscious perception are thought to share similar brain mechanisms, yet recent reports of non-conscious working memory challenge this view.
   Combining visual masking with magnetoencephalography, we investigate the reality of non-conscious working memory and dissect its neural mechanisms.
 In a spatial